eordanis/CSE687/Project2/README.md

 ### Arguments
 Expected arguments are as follows:

 	 -input 	<input path>: 		This is the path where the text files reside.

 	 -output 	<output path>: 		This is the path where the MapReduced result files will be placed.

 	 -temp 		<temp path>: 		This is the permitted temporary file location for MapReduce to utilize.

-	 -mapDLL	  <mapDLL.dll path>     This is the path to the mapDLL.dll file

-	 -reduceDll	  <reduce.dll path>     This is the path to the reduce.dll file
+	 -dll       <dll path>:         This is the directory path in which both MapDLL.dll & ReduceDLL.dll are located.

 Optional Arguments:

 	 -rut						    If this flag is present, tests will be run instead of application.

 	 -help							If this flag is present, usage statement is shown to user and application exits

 ### Phase 2: